 Remember you are the king of the castle.

-During the demo, you can ask to focus on a specific subject or a challenge, ask questions and adjust demonstration to suit your expectations.
+During the demo, you can ask to focus on a specific subject or a challenge, ask questions and adjust the demonstration to suit your expectations.

 The experience should be tailored to your needs and focused on the parts that interest you the most.
-Speaking to the expert, who knows the ins and outs of the product you want to purchase can be of greater value then it seems at first.
+Speaking to the expert, who knows the ins and outs of the product you want to purchase can be of greater value than it seems at first.